coopernurse/node-pool/README.md

 - `err`: whatever `reason` the promise was rejected with.

+## Draining

+If you are shutting down a long-lived process, you may notice that node fails to exit for 30 seconds or so.
+This is a side effect of the idleTimeoutMillis behavior -- the pool has a setTimeout() call registered that is in the event loop queue, so node won't terminate until all resources have timed out, and the pool stops trying to manage them.

+This behavior will be more problematic when you set factory.min > 0, as the pool will never become empty, and the setTimeout calls will never end.

+In these cases, use the pool.drain() function.
+This sets the pool into a "draining" state which will gracefully wait until all idle resources have timed out.
+For example, you can call:

+If you do this, your node process will exit gracefully.

 ## Priority Queueing

 The pool supports optional priority queueing.
 This becomes relevant when no resources are available and the caller has to wait. `acquire()` accepts an optional priority int which